IDMNYU/audiolab/docs/centertable.md

 <img src = "./img/deckardsdream.jpg" width="100%" title="Black Corporation's Deckard's Dream" alt="Black Corporation's Deckard's Dream">

-The [Deckard's Dream](https://black-corporation.com/product/deckards-dream-mk2/) is an 8-voice analog synthesizer, developed by the [Black Corporation](https://black-corporation.com/) as a modern reimagining of the Yamaha [CS-80](https://en.wikipedia.org/wiki/Yamaha_CS-80) synthesizer from 1977, which is controlled by an [Arturia KeyStep](https://www.arturia.com/keystep/overview) MIDI keyboard controller.
+The [Deckard's Dream](https://black-corporation.com/product/deckards-dream-mk2/) is an 8-voice analog synthesizer, developed by the [Black Corporation](https://black-corporation.com/) as a modern reimagining of the Yamaha [CS-80](https://en.wikipedia.org/wiki/Yamaha_CS-80) synthesizer from 1977.
+The Deckard's Dream is a rack unit, and can be controlled via MIDI by an [Arturia KeyStep](https://www.arturia.com/keystep/overview) MIDI keyboard controller.

 The user manual can be found [here](https://images.thomann.de/pics/atg/atgdata/document/manual/454865_deckards_dream_manual_130.pdf).